neuefische/web-exercises/sessions/react-recap-project/part-8/readme.md

   https://neuefische-spotify-proxy.vercel.app/api/search?artist=test&offset=20
   ```
   This request returns the found entries 20-40 for the artists named "test".
-- Make sure that the offset is set to 0 when searching for a new artist.
+- Make sure that the offset is set to 0 when submitting a new search.